center-for-threat-informed-defense/attack_to_cve/README.md

-# Mapping CVE’s to ATT&CK Techniques for Impact
+# Mapping ATT&CK Techniques to CVEs for Impact

 This project defines a methodology and guidance for using MITRE ATT&CK to characterize the impact of a vulnerability as described in the CVE list.
 ATT&CK techniques provide a standard way of describing the methods adversaries use to exploit a vulnerability and what adversaries hope to achieve by exploiting the vulnerability.
 Using ATT&CK techniques to describe a vulnerability makes it easier for defenders to integrate vulnerabilities into their threat modeling.